dynverse/dynbenchmark_results/02-metrics/03-aggregation/README.md

     real datasets, and only a limited number of tree or graph datasets.
     This imbalance is there because historically most datasets have been linear datasets, and because it is easy to create disconnected datasets by combining different unrelated datasets.
-The number of datasets in our evaluation study does not necessarily correlate with the importance of the trajectory type.
+However, this imbalance in trajectory types does not necessarily reflect the general importance of that trajectory type.

 We designed an aggregation scheme which tries to prevent these biases from influencing the ranking of the methods.